What is MainWP

 The version number in bold changes with each release.

 Is it Secure

-Once the Child Plugin and Dashboard Plugin are married someone would need access to your child sites WP-Admin in order to disable and re-enable the plugin thus breaking the connection between the two.
+Once the Child Plugin and Dashboard Plugin are married, someone would need access to your child sites WP-Admin to disable and re-enable the plugin, thus breaking the connection between the two.